wp-plugins/parkopedia/readme.txt

 2. An example showing how to add the Parkopedia map to one of your pages, once you've installed and activated the plugin!

 == Changelog ==

+= 1.0.2 =
+* added a banner iamge and changed plugin name to Parkopedia Parking Map

 = 1.0.1 =
 * updated readme.txt and added screenshots